Export Settings

 Viewing Existing Mappings

-The Export Settings section shows all mappings you've created for this Table:
+The Existing Mappings section shows all mappings you've created for this Table:

 - Name — Your descriptive name for the mapping

-- Template — Which Excel template it maps to
+- Template — Which template it maps to (shows "Custom" label for custom templates)

 - Edit — Modify the mapping